sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 On success, `fromJS` fills `res` and returns `Opt[void].some()`.

-On failure, `res` is left in its initial state, **except if it's a JSDict (see below!)**, a QuickJS exception is thrown (using `JS_Throw()`), and `Opt[void].none()` is returned.
+On failure, `res` is set to an unspecified value, a QuickJS exception is thrown (using `JS_Throw()`), and `Opt[void].none()` is returned.

-**Warning**: since fromJS is mainly meant to be used by automatic wrappers, it performs the following optimization: for `JSDict` values, `res` is left in a modified state.
+**Warning**: JSDict in general is somewhat finnicky: you must make sure that their destructors run before deinitializing the runtime.

-**Warning 2**: JSDict in general is somewhat finnicky: you must make sure that their destructors run before deinitializing the runtime.
 In practice, this means a) you must not use JSDict in the same procedure where you free the JSRuntime, b) you must call GC_fullCollect before freeing the runtime if you use JSDict.
 (TODO: this all seems very broken.
 Why isn't JSDict itself just a ref object?)

 Passing `JS_EXCEPTION` to `fromJS` is valid, and results in no new exception being thrown.